kulbir-ahluwalia/Learning-to-use-terminal-git-tmux-jupyter/README.md

 8. } - to move the selected terminal to the right
 9. c - to open a new window in TMUX
 10. Ctrl+B follwed by **whatever your window's number is** - Will switch to that particular window in TMUX
+11. [ - to enter scroll mode.
+Use arrow keys or the mouse after entering scroll mode to scroll.
+Hit "q" to exit scroll mode.

 ```